valmadrid/Adopt-Dont-Shop/README.md

 ### Recommendations

+To increase the accuracy of the data and the adoptability of the pets, the following enhancements are recommended to Petfinder.my:

 1) Image classification should be used to verify the breed selected by the user.
 2) A content-based recommender system should be added so users can see similar pet listings.
 3) Search window should be updated so that Selangor users can view or can be suggested to view Kuala Lumpur listings.
 4) Listing form should be revamped:
   - Ask the user if the age is unknown to be able to determine which ones are estimates.
 Remove the auto-aging option.
   - Split the color section into 2: dominant and other colors.
-  - Remove size at maturity section (instead this should be based on the breed)
+  - Remove size at maturity section (instead this should be based on the breed).
   - Provide a guide on how to check if a pet has been neutered.
   - Remove mixed as option under breed.